JuiceFS has a special virtual file named

 When debugging or analyzing perfomance issues, it is usually more practical to record access log first and then replay it (multiple times).
 For example:

-Tip 1: The replay could be paused anytime by Enter/Return, and continues by pressing it again.
+Tip 1: The replay could be paused anytime by Enter/Return, and continued by pressing it again.

 Tip 2: Setting